Procedure for Public Interest Disclosures

 Acting Chief Executive Officer

 These procedures are made under section 59 of the Public Interest Disclosure Act 2013 (PID Act).
-The purpose of these procedures is to outline how the PID Act will operate in TEQSA.
+The purpose of these procedures is to outline how the PID Act operates in TEQSA.

 Consistent with the PID Act, TEQSA will: